-A Music teacher at Marianopolis College for almost a decade, he has this to say to high school students who are considering the College:
+A Music teacher at Marianopolis College for over a decade, he has this to say to high school students who are considering the College:

 What are some classes you have taught at Marianopolis?

 – Video Games, a Humanities course where students study ethical issues relating to video games.
 In addition to looking at general background topics like ethical theory, risk perception and virtual worlds, we focus on different specific ethical issues.
 Past examples include: violence in games, stereotypical portrayals, video game addiction, sexuality, art games, educational games, censorship, in-game advertising.
 We try to bring in guest speakers from the video game industry or tour one of Montreal’s studios.

 – Music Technology, a course that gives Music students a broad technological background that they can use in their careers.
 The main focus is on sound recording and production but we also cover topics like score editing, artistic uses of technology and digital signal theory.

 – Digital Music Technologies, a course focusing on performing live music with computers, culminating in a student concert during ArtsFest.
 We also look at a range of related techniques, like editing and mixing mashups.

 – Sounds of Music, a Humanities course that takes a very broad cross-cultural and multidisciplinary look at Music.
 We examine fields like Philosophy, History, Psychology, Acoustics, Anthropology and Sociology for insights that can be applied to Music.

 What advice would you give to incoming students?